-In the image below, the only evidence of contact with another car which struck a motorcycle in this hit-and-run accident was a tiny streak of blue paint on the motorcycle exhaust.
+In the image below, the only evidence of contact with another car that struck a motorcycle in this hit-and-run accident was a tiny streak of blue paint on the motorcycle exhaust.
 This was enough to successfully make a claim against the motorcyclist’s $300,000 uninsured insurance policy.

 Blue paint mark on a motorcycle exhaust proved this accident was a Hit & Run

 Even if you have already spoken with your insurance company, call us.
-Your insurance company will also look for information from many other sources which they can use to deny your claim.
+Your insurance company will also look for information from many other sources that they can use to deny your claim.
 For instance, this information can come from hospital records, doctor records, MV-104, and other sources.
 We know how to combat evidence against you.

 Your insurance company will require you to testify at an Examination Under Oath at which you should absolutely be represented by a lawyer.
 Your testimony will be compared with the statement you gave by telephone and the statements you gave to the hospital and other doctors.
 Take a look at how we prepare you for your testimony.